aneesh-neelam/HourlyElectricity-Prediction/README.md

 ## Instructions

-We shall be running this program using the Hadoop Streaming API
+Run this program using the Hadoop Streaming API

 #### Place data into HDFS:
     $ hadoop fs -put ./data.csv [hdfs-path-to-input]